 How welcoming is Argentina to LGBTQ travellers and families?

-Electric current in Argentina is 220 volts and the sockets have two cylindrical holes (old sockets) or flat holes plus one ground lug.
-In the city an adapter for this device is easy to obtain.
+The electric current in Argentina is 220 volts and the sockets have two cylindrical holes (old sockets) or flat holes plus one ground lug.
+In the city, an adapter for this device is easy to obtain.

 Tipping in Argentina is not mandatory but is appreciated.
-The amount of tip is dependent on your satisfaction of service.
+The amount of the tip is dependent on your satisfaction with the service.
 Services that appreciate tips that travellers may encounter are servers/bartenders, bellhops, housecleaning, concierge and taxis.
 Having local currency on hand is recommended as there may not always be a tipping option on your bill.
-For tour guides it is customary to tip but once again, that is dependent on your level of satisfaction of service with 10-20% being a good starting point if you enjoyed your time.
+For tour guides, it is customary to tip but once again, that is dependent on your level of satisfaction with service with 10-20% being a good starting point if you enjoyed your time.